xwqian1123/mStrain/README.md

 ./run_mStrain.sh
 ```
 # Usage
-mStrain is an extensible tool that allows users to change i, o, d, t, k, and k_db parameters to run mStrain.<br/>
+mStrain is an extensible tool that allows the user to change the i, o, d, t, k, and k_db parameters to customize the run of mStrain.<br/>
 ### 1.

 ### 2.